ConnFDM/Zero-Knowledge-Demo/README.md

 Command line interface (CLI) that demonstrates the zero-knowledge architecture used by password managers such as DashLane.

+Run with any program that can run Java source code e.g. VSCode.

 For failure case:
 - Select "1: Insecure" on boot.
 This version does not use zero-knowledge architecture.
 - Log in and add accounts.
 Websites will be sent to a vault in plaintext, while their corresponding passwords will first be encrypted in a packet using rudimentary cipher block chaining (CBC).